 Eva Zsigmond, Communications

 Ginger Clarkson is a Community Dharma Leader, certified by Spirit Rock Meditation Center in Woodacre, California.
 She has practiced Vipassana meditation under the mentorship of Jack Kornfield and completed the Dedicated Dharma Practitioner program taught by Eugene Cash and other senior teachers at Spirit Rock.
 Ginger is author of A Silent Cure: Transforming Preverbal Trauma Through Meditation and Poems From the Heart of Silence, a compilation of poetry inspired by month-long silent meditation retreats.
 With her husband Mark Ryan, she founded the Cholula Vipassana Sangha, which she led for twelve years in the state of Puebla, Mexico, and since 2012 has led Insight Meditation Houston.
-She has completed the foundations course of the Buddhist Chaplaincy Training Program at the New York Zen Center for Contemplative Care (NYZCCC), and is now enrolled in a Contemplative Chaplaincy internship affilliated with NYZCCC, Bering Omega House hospice and the McGovern Center for Humanities and Ethics of the University of Texas Health Science Center at Houston.
+She has completed the foundations course of the Buddhist Chaplaincy Training Program at the New York Zen Center for Contemplative Care (NYZCCC), and is enrolled in a Contemplative Chaplaincy internship affiliated with NYZCCC, Omega House hospice, and the McGovern Center for Humanities and Ethics of the University of Texas Health Science Center at Houston.

 Mark Ryan – Executive Director